Stanford Energy is brought to you by the Precourt Institute for Energy

 “A new battery technology has so many different performance metrics to meet: cost, efficiency, size, lifetime, safety, etc.,” said Baclig.
 “We think this sort of technology has the possibility, with more work, to meet them all, which is why we are excited about it.”

-This project was funded by Stanford’s TomKat Center for Sustainable Energy, the Anthropocene Institute, the State Grid Corporation of China through Stanford’s Energy 3.0 corporate affiliate program, and the National Research Foundation of Korea.
+This project was funded by Stanford’s TomKat Center for Sustainable Energy, the Anthropocene Institute, Stanford’s Energy 3.0 corporate affiliate program, and the National Research Foundation of Korea.
 The students involved are additionally supported by the U.S. National Science Foundation and Stanford Graduate Fellowships.